vercel-labs/markdown-to-agents/README.md

-Demo project for delivering markdown to agents and HTML to users.
+Demo project for delivering markdown to agents and HTML to humans.

 ## Demo